Fungal nail infection

-Terbinafine and itraconazole are the two medicines most commonly prescribed for fungal nail infections.
+Terbinafine and itraconazole are the 2 medicines most commonly prescribed for fungal nail infections.

 These usually need to be taken once or twice a day for several months to ensure the infection has completely cleared up.
 If you stop taking the medication too early, the infection may return.

-Possible side effects of antifungal tablets can include headache, itching, diarrhoea, loss of sense of taste, and a rash.
+Possible side effects of antifungal tablets can include:

 Antifungal nail paint